Web Design 2000-2018

 Web Design Trends-03

 However, in 2006, the first signs of skeuomorphism and naturalism in web design started to appear.
-The main tendencies: stock pictures, long scrolling pages, realistic shadows.
-We can certainly say that from this moment, realistic elements began to displace cartoonish awkward pictures.
+The main tendencies: are stock pictures, long scrolling pages, and realistic shadows.
+From this moment, realistic elements began to displace cartoonish awkward pictures.

 The release of the first iPhone in 2007 marked two important events at once: the emergence of adaptive web design (due to the necessity of full-fledged layouts for mobile and tablet devices) and the formation of the caramel style of web design (Do you remember Job’s icons which looked so sweet and glamorous that you wanted to touch or even lick them?).
 Realism goes hand in hand with gloss.